pamelafox/flask-surveys-container-app/README.md

     docker-compose up --build
     ```

-4. Try creating a new survey and answering your newly created survey. 📋 🎉
+4. Navigate to localhost:50505 on your machine.
+Try creating a new survey and answering your newly created survey. 📋 🎉

 ## Deployment